TOLL FREE: 1-866-611-2665

 Ultrasound imaging is non-invasive and doesn’t use radiation.
 It has been used to evaluate pregnancy for nearly four decades and there has been no evidence of harm to the patient, embryo, or fetus.
 However, it should only be performed when medically necessary.

 Ultrasound imaging provides a clear picture of the uterus and provides much information about your pregnancy.
-It may be temporarily uncomfortable, but shouldn’t be painful.
+It may be temporarily uncomfortable but shouldn’t be painful.
 And while they can offer reassurance about your baby’s health, we do understand that they can also cause anxiety.

-Once your doctor has identified the need for an ultrasound, your doctor’s office may book an appointment for you, or provide you with a number to call to book your appointment.
+Once your doctor has identified the need for this ultrasound, your doctor’s office may book an appointment for you, or provide you with a number to call to book your appointment.
 You will also be given a requisition form and preparation instructions for your exam.

 For a nuchal translucency ultrasound, you will need to arrive for your exam with a full bladder.
 A full bladder helps the sonographer to see your cervix and positions the uterus, so we are better able to see your baby.

 Once in the exam room you may be asked to change into a gown and then be positioned by one of our compassionate and experienced sonographers.
-A warm, unscented, hypo-allergenic ultrasound gel will be applied to your abdomen, and your sonographer will move the transducer around the front and side of your abdomen to gather images.
+A warm, unscented, hypo-allergenic, water-based ultrasound gel will be applied to your abdomen, and your sonographer will move the transducer around the front and side of your abdomen to gather images.
 You may experience mild pressure while the sonographer takes the images.

 Measuring your baby during any obstetrical ultrasound can be challenging and requires concentration, so your sonographer will usually show you images of your baby towards the end of your exam.
 We can also save images of your baby on a complimentary USB, to share with family and friends.
 You would need to speak with one of our clinic receptionists for more details.

 Mayfair Diagnostics has 11 locations in Calgary, one in Cochrane, and one in Regina, which provide ultrasound services.
-For more information about our clinic locations and services, please visit our clinic location pages, or you can drop by the nearest clinic.